jouniluoma/bert-ner-cmv/README.md

 ## Dependencies:

-bert (added as submodule to this project.
+bert: tokenization.py (added as bert_tokenization.py to this project.
 FullTokenizer is used instead of keras-bert tokenizer)

 keras-bert (https://pypi.org/project/keras-bert/)